Long-Range and Strategic Planning

 In 2023, the City Council approved the creation of the Neighborhood Connections-Program Coordinator role as an essential tool to creating an improved line of communication with the City for community members and businesses.
 The primary objective is to facilitate open discussions on concerns and issues extending beyond public safety, emphasizing the establishment of robust relationships with local organizations.
 The position aims to bolster engagement in local city government, fostering a sense of community involvement and responsibility.

-The overarching purpose of Neighborhood Coordinator is to drive positive transformation within neighborhoods and tackle local community challenges.
+The Neighborhood Coordinator’s role is to drive positive transformation within neighborhoods and tackle local community challenges.
 The position’s focus is on enhancing safety and overall quality of life across the city, promoting community understanding of City processes, facilitating informed communication between the City, residents, and businesses, and ensuring government transparency for everyone in Lakewood.

 Comprehensive Plan and Subarea Plans